BlindingDark/rime_easy_eng_dict/README.md

 ### Convert all content

 **WARNING!
-The output file will be too large to seriously affect the running speed of RIME!**
+The output file will be too large, it will seriously affect the running speed of RIME!**

 By default, only the converted high-frequency words, you can convert the entire contents of the dictionary by setting environment variables.